rug-ds-lab/BPMVerification/README.md

 or defined custom.
 The list of inputElements target the inputs of the specificationType.
 In case of overloading a target, the inputElements form a dis/con-junction as defined by that target's type.

-The optional elementGroups stutterState defines sets of elements belonging to a group given an id.
+The optional elementGroups block defines sets of elements belonging to a group given an id.
 This id can then be used as an input element throughout the specification.
 Elements within a group form a disjunction.

-The optional specificationTypes stutterState defines custom specificationTypes by a unique id, one or more formulas, and its inputs.
+The optional specificationTypes block defines custom specificationTypes by a unique id, one or more formulas, and its inputs.
 The language of a formula can be either _CTLSPEC_, _LTLSPEC_, or _JUSTICE_ as defined by the [NuSMV2](http://nusmv.fbk.eu/)/[NuXMV](https://nuxmv.fbk.eu/) model modelcheck.